dshekhalev/FEC/rtl/llr/README.md

 Odd QAM LLR demapper up to QAM128 (no BRAM)	: LUT/REG 	645/548 	>250MHz

-Attnetion: the used map bits to quadrature value converter rules see in tb_qam_mapper.sv file (!!!)
+Attention: the used map bits to quadrature value converter rules see in tb_qam_mapper.sv file (!!!)